alexdevero/alex-devero-blog/__drafts__/draft--javascript-generators.md

 ## Yield*

 Until now we've been talking only about `yield`.
-There is also `yield*`, a `yield` ending with asterix.
+There is also `yield*`, a `yield` ending with asterisk.
 When you start a generator, the `yield*` allows you to delegate, or switch, to another generator and complete that.
 Only when the second generator is done first generator can continue.

 When you want to use `yield*` you use it followed by call of another generator.
 That is, followed by the name of another generator that is followed by pair of parenthesis.
 Then, call the main generator and use `next()` to iterate over yields.
 One thing to remember.
 You can use `yield*` only inside a generator.